-The headteacher is the only member of staff within the school who can exclude a pupil, either permanently or for a fixed-term.
-In the absence of the headteacher, the deputy head or acting headteacher can make this decision.
+The Head of School and Executive Headteacher are the only members of staff within the school who can exclude a pupil, either permanently or for a fixed-term.
+In the absence of the Head of School or Executive Headteacher, their deputy / assistant head of school or acting head of school can make this decision.

-The governing body can review the headteacher's decision and consider appeals from parents of excluded pupils.
+The governing body can review the above Senior Leader's decision and consider appeals from parents of excluded pupils.
 They may direct the reinstatement of an excluded pupil, or uphold an exclusion after a review, but they cannot exclude a pupil themselves.
 For more information on the governing body's role in exclusions, see section 5.